 Ultimately, Vita’s failure can’t be pinpointed to one business decision or a single point in time.
 However, one factor that can’t be ignored is the timeline for the PlayStation Vita’s release.
 Sandwiched between the end of the PlayStation 3 LifeStyle and the announcement and release of the PlayStation 4, there was a major crunch on developers to make a choice as to which platform to support.

-Both first and third-party developers who had limited resources had to focus on one or the other, and game developers almost universally choose the PlayStation 4.
-In hindsight, this turned out to be a smart decision as the PlayStation 4 is the fourth best-selling console of all time.
+Both first and third-party developers who had limited resources had to focus on one or the other, and game developers almost universally chose the PlayStation 4.
+In hindsight, this turned out to be a smart decision, as the PlayStation 4 is the fourth best-selling console of all time.

-Constant competitive pressure from the Nintendo 3DS didn’t help matters and, although Sony responded by lowering the price of the Vita to $199, there just wasn’t enough interest from consumers to bring about a sales bump.
+Constant competitive pressure from the Nintendo 3DS didn’t help matters.
+Although Sony responded by lowering the price of the Vita to $199, there just wasn’t enough interest from consumers to bring about a sales bump.

-After 2013, Sony would refocus the Vita as a niche product and, by doing so, all but destroyed its chances for mass market success.
-The Vita would flounder for another few years before Sony all but gave up on the console and left it to third party developers to carry the future until it pulled the plug.
+After 2013, Sony refocused the Vita as a niche product and, by doing so, all but destroyed its chances for mass market success.
+The Vita would flounder for another few years before Sony all but gave up on the console and left it to third-party developers to carry the future until it pulled the plug.